Common Shipping Label Fails and How to Solve Them

 Reprinting on custom-printed labels

-Do not try to run custom-printed labels through your printer.
+Do not try to run professionally printed labels through your printer.
+This applies to any labels you have ordered to be custom printed for you.
 For one thing, you just can’t be sure if the material is compatible with your printer.
-Using the wrong material in your printer causes all kinds of problems (including smeared ink).
+In fact, using the wrong material in your printer causes all kinds of problems (including smeared ink).
 Moreover, custom-printed labels often have a special topcoat.
-Even if the material is compatible the topcoat may prevent ink from fully transferring on a reprint.
+Even if the material is compatible, the topcoat may prevent ink from fully transferring on a reprint.

 Disrupting the contrast or shape of barcode labels can quickly lead to shipping label fails that cause delayed or even lost packages.
-Here are the main issues that can affect barcode scanning on shipping labels:
+Here are the best ways to avoid scanning fails on shipping labels:

-Using ink too similar to your label color
+Use ink that contrasts with your label color

 Reusing packaging is great for the environment and a great way to ship on a budget.
 However, when information from leftover labels bleeds through, the light from a barcode scanner can reflect differences in those areas.

-Instead of taking a chance on bleed-through use Avery shipping labels with Trueblock® technology.
-Trueblock is a special backing that completely blocks everything underneath, including permanent marker ink, images, and old barcodes.
+Instead of taking a chance on bleed-through, use Avery labels with TrueBlock technology.
+TrueBlock is a special backing that completely blocks everything underneath, including permanent marker ink, images, and old barcodes.

 Wrinkles and creases on or near the barcode area of a shipping label distort the information the scanner is trying to read.
-Place your shipping labels on the flattest surface of your package and avoid seams, box openings, and wrinkles/folds on soft packaging.
+Place your shipping labels on the flattest surface of your package and avoid seams, box openings, and wrinkles or folds on soft packaging.

 Always apply shipping labels to a flat area on your package and never bend or fold the barcode.